Estimate Time6 min

 How to buy and sell a house at the same time

 Ideally, you’d put your home on the market, start looking for a new home, accept an offer on your home, make an offer on a new home, and coordinate the closing for both homes so they happen at the same time.
-But with so many variables in play, this scenario rarely works out as planned.
+However, with so many variables in play, this scenario rarely works out as planned.
 You’ll need to develop a strategy that fits your situation, while preparing for the unexpected.
 Start by asking yourself these questions:

 • Can you afford to carry two mortgage payments?